virzen/slip-serial-to-network/README.md

 # slip-serial-to-network

-Used for forwarding OSC packets sent from Arduino through SLIPSerial to programs that expect the packets to come from the network.
+Created for forwarding OSC packets sent from Arduino through SLIPSerial to programs that expect the packets to come from the network, specifically for MadMapper, might work for other ones.

 ## Running
 ```shell